 Learn more about the food options to eat plant-based at an all-inclusive resort when choosing where to stay.

 1. Look for online menus.
-These may be available for ala carte restaurants.
-They are often not available for the buffets.
+These may be available for a la carte restaurants.
+They are often not available for buffet restaurants.

 2. Check reviews on Trip Advisor, Google, and Facebook groups for your resort or area.
 People may have posted photos of foods they enjoyed and you can ask questions in Facebook groups.
 Look for YouTube videos too.

-3. Call or send an email to the resort before booking to find out more about how they can meet your meal requirements.
+3. Call or send an email to the resort before booking to ask about any specific menu questions or food allergies.

 4. Learn about meal options offered for excursions.
 I just declined one that sounded good except for a cold-cut sandwich with chips for lunch!